weaver-viii/Stat_Models_Book/18-mest.md

 1. Continue until convergence has been achieved.

-Note that this is equivalent to itertatively solving a WLS problem.
+Note that this is equivalent to iteratively solving a WLS problem.